RiieCco/defdev/demo1/README.md

     echo "Hello world from Docker!"

 Run this container from the defdev registry ("defdev/hello-world") in Jenkins by incorperating it either the "pipe-line-script" file and put it in the configuration for your job.
+These exercises are meant to also train your Google foo.
+So do not hessitate to go look it up online!

 # Demo1: Docker intro 1.0